 "What is it that you want most to gain from this war?" the old man says.
 "What end would satisfy you, if it were indeed within my power to give?"

-The youth thinks.
+The youth glares in silence.

 He clenches and unclenches his fist on the hilt.

 "I would be the true and only King of this land, having bested all enemies.
 I would be known as the bringer of unity.
 The bringer of peace."